jthack/hydeout/_posts/2022-09-22-prevent-info-disclosures.md

 ## The fix in theory

-I want to explain the fix at a high level first because many organizations will have their own way to implement this process.
+I want to explain the fix at a high level before sharing commands and code because many organizations will have their own way to implement this process.
 Also, any non-technical readers can have a clean break at the end of this section and still have a practical step-by-step requirement to pass to their security team.

 Here's the overview of how to drastically reduce exposures on your webservers.
 This will be performed for each server:
 1. Gather all paths to all content on the web server (where the website resides)